Hassaanjbaig-code/Capstone-Project/readme.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Add a link to your deployed project.
+> This is the link for live preview

 - [Live Demo Link](https://yourdeployedapplicationlink.com)